 The Eric Carle Museum of Picture Book Art (carlemuseum.org) is a delightful stop in Amherst that will add whimsy to your day.
 It also has a very active Facebook page.
-Amherst is in central Massachusetts and has a population of approximately 40,000.
+Amherst is a mid-size town in central Massachusetts.

 Classic favorites by Eric Carle include Brown Bear Brown Bear, The Very Hungry Caterpillar, and The Very Quiet Cricket were just a few of our favorites.
 He is known for his accessible art and writing style and his ability to simplify complicated concepts so that they make perfect sense to beginning learners.

 “Let’s put it this way: if you are a novelist, I think you start out with a 20 word idea, and you work at it and you wind up with a 200,000 word novel.
 We, picture-book people, or at least I, start out with 200,000 words and I reduce it to 20.” — Eric Carle